0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 After this, the harassment expanded.
 My roomate began to get texts too.
 The numbers claimed to know exactly where he was at different points throughout the day.
 Some numbers posed as coworkers of mine, others as insurance agents.
 One spoofed call came from an iPhone we were able to trace to a Snapchat account connected to one of Gavin's friends.
 Funny enough, we thought this might be Gavin, since Gavin is the ONLY person I have been romantically intertwined with who has had access to my roommate's phone number.
 We were all put into a group chat last year, when we all went out together with a big group (see the screenshots above).

-Let's look at some of the harrassment:
+Let's look at some of the harassment:

 <figure style="max-width: 600px; text-align: center;">
   <a href= "/assets/river10.png"><img src="/assets/river10.png" alt="S" style="max-height: 50vh;"></a>